drutopia/drutopia_sdk/README.md

 $ git config --global core.excludesfile ~/.gitignore
 ```

-## Temporary manual step

-Create web/sites/default/settings.php

 ## Develop

 Pick a ticket, create a branch referencing the ticket number, e.g. `git checkout -b project-123`.
 Commit your code in small chunks capturing logical steps and follow the [Drupal coding standards](https://drupal.org/coding-standards) and the [guidelines for commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 All configuration that accompanies your code, e.g. creating fields and content types, must be in the `config` directory or scripted in an update hook.
 Once your work is done request a review and eventually your code will get merged into the master branch.

-All commands referenced below are from within the virtual machine (use ```vagrant ssh``` to enter the VM).
+All commands referenced below are from within the virtual machine:  use ```vagrant ssh``` to enter the VM.
 Git commands should be run from your host computer.

 ### Pull in others' changes